CSCfi/pouta-openshift-cluster/docs/recover_single_vm_failure.md

 All operations are intended to be run in poc deployment container in directory '/opt/deployment/poc/playbooks'.

-The scaleup playbook location in openshift-ansible differs between OpenShift versions, so there are several versions of the site_scaleup playbook.
-Use the most recent one if a playbook isn't available for your specific version.

 ## Replacing VMs from multiple groups

 If VMs from multiple groups need to be replaced, you will need to prepare them all at the same time and